 The algorithm takes the follower count of the influencer, the engagements they have received, and a number of other factors into considerations, as described in the article listed above.

-As part of our current Fraud Detection project, we are looking to make updates to account for various levels of automated and/or fake accounts that interact with the influencer.
+Additionally, as part of our current Fraud Detection project, we are looking to soon make updates to account for various levels of automated and/or fake accounts that interact with the influencer.
 For example, if we determine that 20% of an influencer's audience is fake/automated, we would adjust the estimated impressions accordingly.